 The TikTok algorithm favour content that requires very little of the user in terms of mental effort.
 And this is, obviously, successful for producing entertaining (and addicting) user experiences.

-However, Google Search is on the other side of this spectrum with a heavier lean towards historical matching.
-Building authority through traffic, links, and analytics data for SEO success still matter.
+However, Google Search is on the other side of this spectrum, with a heavier lean towards historical matching.
+Building authority through traffic, links, and analytics data for SEO success still matters.

 On the one hand, they want to emulate TikTok’s massive algorithmic success by serving easily digestible and fantastical video shorts.
 On the other hand, they also need to preserve their relevance:

 What good is a friend app without friends?
 (Facebook)

 What good is a long-form video app without long-form videos?
 (YouTube)

 What good is a photo app without photos?
 (Instagram)

 You’re probably reading this blog post to understand how to negotiate the TikTok algorithm successfully as a content creator.

 When you have a deeper understanding of how TikTok’s algorithm works, it becomes easier to figure out the right formula:

 Stay consistent and only make minor iterative tweaks to your videos based on your results.
 Perhaps your thumbnails aren’t grabbing attention?
 Make tweaks and post ten videos using better thumbnails.
 Did it work?
 If not, try another thumbnail approach for ten videos.
 Otherwise, move on to the next tweak.